-- India is still a patriarchal society, so does the Indian film industry.
-Though times are changing, men’s ideals and their fantasies are still taking up most of the space in Indian cinema.
+- India is still a patriarchal society, and so does the Indian film industry.
+Though times are changing, men’s ideas are still taking up most of the space in Indian cinema.
 Some of these things are regressive and derogatory towards women.

 - And it is true that the number of movies that have meaningful roles for women is increasing.
 Hence it is important to discuss how far have we come and what issues need to be addressed in the portrayal of women in Indian cinema.